 Once you’ve got that sorted, you’ll want to purchase web hosting – essentially server space for your website.
 It’s a perennial topic, and you can quickly become overwhelmed with both the choices available, and the jargon.
 We’ll get onto your platform of choice in a minute, but ultimately, you’ll be looking for a WordPress-focused web host, with good community reviews and ratings.
 You’ll also want to read up on any other functionality that’s important to you before splashing the cash.

-If you’re still struggling for inspiration, Bluehost are a hosting provider that comes recommended by many site owners:
+If you’re still struggling for inspiration, we recommend Bluehost as a hosting provider:

 Purchasing hosting is a straightforward process, and once you’ve done so, you’ll need to install your platform of choice.